-- These issues are compounded for candidates who hold more than one marginalized identity such as women of color, disabled women, and LGBTQ women.
-People may hold multiple racial or ethnic identities as well, such as Afro-Latinx. - Indigenous women often face a Catch 22 of either being erased as a relic of pre-colonial United States or being stereotyped and objectified. - Avoid framing candidates as masculine or feminine, especially when writing about members of the LGBTQ community. - Using the word "minority" implies inferiority or fringe.
+- These issues are compounded for people who hold more than one marginalized identity such as women of color, disabled women, and LGBTQ women.
+People may hold multiple racial or ethnic identities as well, such as Afro-Latinx. - Avoid framing people as masculine or feminine, especially when writing about members of the LGBTQ community. - Using the word "minority" implies inferiority or fringe.
 Use more accurate, descriptive terms like LGBTQ, Black, Indigenous, people of color, underrepresented, etc.

-- In general, treat candidates as the multidimensional people that they are and avoid essentializing them due to their race, gender, sexual orientation, etc. - Focus on a candidate's policy without typecasting: Avoid focusing gender and civil rights questions solely on women and candidates of color. - Ask: would you say or write this about a white man candidate?
+- In general, treat people as the multi-dimensional people that they are and avoid essentializing them due to their race, gender, sexual orientation, etc. - Focus on people without typecasting: Avoid focusing gender and civil rights questions solely on women and people of color. - Ask: would you say or write this about a white man?